Palm oil is a common ingredient in soap. Here’s a list of palm oil free soap and how to find soap without palm oil derivatives.

 If the soap you are using doesn’t say palm oil, palm kernel oil, or red palm oil, it still may contain palm oil.
 Sodium Palmate is made using palm oil.

 Watch for these ingredients.
-They very often or always contain palm oil.
+They very often or always contain palm oil, especially in everyday brands you see in stores.

 - Sodium Palmate